 WordPress is used by many to create professional and beautiful websites.
 If you’re looking to carve out your own corner of the internet with WordPress, you’ll be in good company.
 Really good company.
-We’re talking The New York Times and Vogue kind of company.
+We’re talking about The New York Times and Vogue kind of company.

 The process of website building is different for every business and individual since each site has a unique purpose.
 For this reason, it may be difficult to predict exactly how much building your WordPress website will cost.